digital-chemistry-laboratory/morfeus/docs/sterimol.rst

 vectors from atom 2 to a tangent plane of the vdW surface which are perpendicular to the L vector, respectively.

-Steriplus has been benchmarked against Paton's Sterimol_ package.
+morfeus has been benchmarked against Paton's Sterimol_ package.
 Using exactly the same radii (Paton's modified Bondi), almost identical results are obtained.
-(Note that Steriplus normally uses 1.20 Å as the Bondi vdW radius for H).
+(Note that morfeus normally uses 1.20 Å as the Bondi vdW radius for H).

 .. figure:: benchmarks/sterimol/correlation.png

   Benchmark of Sterimol parameters against Paton's Sterimol code.

-Steriplus calculates the B\ :sub:`1` and B\ :sub:`5` paramters by a different approach from the original code.
+morfeus calculates the B\ :sub:`1` and B\ :sub:`5` paramters by a different approach from the original code.
 First, atomic spheres are created with a certain density of points.
 Then, the so-called `convex hull`_ is created, reducing the number of points drastically.
 B\ :sub:`1` and B\ :sub:`5` are